kalimero0073/myblog/content/en/home/hero.md

 +++

-# **Welcome** to my page
+# **Hello, I am Kale.
+Nice to meet you!**

-This site was created using Hugo with Pico - a minimalist, readable, responsive, light and beautiful Hugo theme.
+This site provides an insight into topics that I am interested in.